 10. American Museum of Natural History

-The official Instagram account of the American Museum of Natural History in New York is a regularly-updated place for learning about strange species and specimens, all of which come with a detailed description so you know exactly what they are and why they’re significant.
+The last of our science Instagram accounts is the official Instagram account of the American Museum of Natural History in New York.
+It’s a regularly-updated place for learning about strange species and specimens, all of which come with a detailed description so you know exactly what they are and why they’re significant.

 Long before the development of paleontology, people unearthed fossilized bones in Asia and Europe–and believed they had found the remains of dragons from an earlier age.
 The skull of a woolly rhinoceros (Coelodonta antiquitatis) was once kept in the town hall of Klagenfurt, Austria.
 It was said to be the remains of a dragon slain before the city was founded around AD 1250.
 In traditional Chinese medicine, longgu, or “dragon bones,” were prescribed as a treatment for numerous ailments, from madness to diarrhea and dysentery.
 Most fragments and powders sold in Chinese pharmacies as dragon bone came from fossil remains of extinct mammals, unearthed from China’s renowned fossil beds.
 A photo posted by AMNH (@amnh) on